Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Financial observables

+But we are still some distance from determining the form that the price takes.
+Since the expectation value is a linear function of the observable, this suggests that we look more closely at linear functionals.
+If $\hat X_T$ and $\hat Y_T$ are claims, then so is the linear combination

 for $a,b \geq 0$.
-Hence the space of positive claims has a natural convex structure.
-It should be evident that the experiments underlying the claims $\hat X_T$ and $\hat Y_T$ are in general different and that the experiment underlying $\hat Z_T$ is different yet again.
+Hence the space of positive claims has a convex structure.
+It should be clear that the experiments underlying the $\hat X_T$ and $\hat Y_T$ are in general different and that the experiment underlying $\hat Z_T$ is different yet again.
 If we write these claims in their diagonalized forms

 with respect to the relevant basis vectors, one sees that the payouts and basis vectors associated with these claims are uniquely determined, up to the usual ambiguities associated with degeneracies and null spaces, and at the same time the payouts and basis vectors of \eqref{linear combination} are represented by the decomposition